elixir-lang/elixir_make/PRECOMPILATION_GUIDE.md

 # Precompilation guide

-This guide has two sections, the first one is intended for precompiler module developers.
-It covers a minimal example of creating a precompiler module.
-The second section is intended for library developers who want their library to be able to use precompiled artefacts in a simple way.
+This guide has two sections, the first one is intended for library developers who want their library to be able to use precompiled artefacts in a simple way.
+The second section one is intended for precompiler module developers and it covers a minimal example of creating a precompiler module.

 - [Library Developer](#library-developer)
 - [Precompiler Module Developer](#precompiler-module-developer)